Signaling and Employer Learning with Instruments: Model

 where $\bar{\xi_{i}^{t}}=\frac{1}{t}\sum_{\tau<t}\xi_{i\tau}$ is the average of signals up to period $t$ and $\theta_{t}=\frac{1-\kappa}{1+(t-1)\kappa}\in[0,1]$ is the weight on the initial signal $(S_i)$ with $\kappa=\frac{\sigma_{0}^{2}}{\sigma_{0}^{2}+\sigma_{\varepsilon}^{2}}\in[0,1]$.
 In particular, (\ref{eq:Kalman}) shows that the conditional expectation of ability at time $t$ is a weighted average of the conditional expectation of ability at $t=0$, before any additional information about productivity has been received, and the average of all additional signals received up to period $t$, i.e., $\bar{\xi_{i}^{t}}$.

-The weight $\theta_t$ declines with $t$ because with time, the accumulated observed output measures become a better predictor of individual productivity differences than $S$, which was the information available at $t=0$.
-However, the rate at which $\theta_t$ declines depends on the parameter $\kappa$ that \cite{Lange2007} refers to as the ``speed of learning."
+The weight $\theta_t$ declines with $t$ because, as time passes, the accumulated observed output measures become a better predictor of individual productivity differences than $S$, which was the information available at $t=0$.
+The rate at which $\theta_t$ declines with $t$ depends on the parameter $\kappa$ that \cite{Lange2007} refers to as the ``speed of learning."
 The speed of learning governs how quickly information about productivity accumulates in the market.
 If the signal-to-noise ratio $\sigma_0^2/\sigma_{\varepsilon}^2$ is high, then $\kappa$ will be close to 1, and the market learns quickly about the worker's ability $A$.
-However, irrespective of $\kappa$, when workers have spent enough time in the market and enough signals have been accumulated, when setting wages, employers will put all weight only on the information accumulated after joining the labor market, i.e., $\lim_{t\rightarrow\infty}\theta_t=0$.
+However, irrespective of $\kappa$, when workers have spent enough time in the market and enough signals have been accumulated, the employers will put all weight only on the information accumulated after joining the labor market, i.e., $\lim_{t\rightarrow\infty}\theta_t=0$.